Jamalcolm Liggins: North America

-On 28 April 2019, Liggins was signed by the Philadelphia Eagles as an undrafted free agent.
+On April 28, 2019, Liggins was signed by the Philadelphia Eagles as an undrafted free agent.
 He appeared in two games during the preseason, recording four tackles, one tackle for loss, and one pass breakup.
 He was released by the Eagles in mid-August.
 Liggins was on the spring 2020 squad of the St. Louis BattleHawks of the XFL, but was released before the start of the season.
-On 20 February 2020, Liggins was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL) and released on 30 July 2021.
+On February 20, 2020, Liggins was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL) and released on July 30, 2021.
 He did not appear in any regular season games for the CFL team.

 Europe

-Liggins was signed by the Bern Grizzlies for the 2022 Swiss National League A season and won the Swiss Bowl with them.
+Liggins was signed by the Bern Grizzlies for the 2022 Swiss Nationalliga A (American football) season and won the Swiss Bowl championship with them.
 On 4 August, Liggins was introduced by the Raiders Tirol of the European League of Football (ELF) as a new signing midway through the 2022 season.
 In the remaining four games of the regular season, he recorded nine tackles, two interceptions, and eight pass break-ups.
 He reached the semifinals with the Raiders, where they lost to the Hamburg Sea Devils.
 In November 2022, Frankfurt Galaxy announced the signing of Liggins for the 2023 ELF season.
+He was named a 1st team ELF all star for the 2023 season.
+He resigned with the team on December 18, 2023.
+On May 12, 2025, Liggins signed with the Paris Musketeers.